Wembley Stadium: Construction

 On 20 March 2006, a steel rafter in the roof of the new development fell by 1+1/2 ft, forcing 3,000 workers to evacuate the stadium and raising further doubts over the completion date which was already behind schedule.
 On 23 March 2006, sewers beneath the stadium buckled due to ground movement.
 GMB Union leader Steve Kelly said that the problem had been caused by the pipes not being properly laid, and that the repair would take months.
 A spokesman for developers Multiplex said that they did not believe this would "have any impact on the completion of the stadium", which was then scheduled to be completed on 31 March 2006.

 On 30 March 2006, the developers announced that Wembley Stadium would not be ready until 2007.
 All competitions and concerts planned were to be moved to suitable locations.
 On 19 June 2006, it was announced that the turf had been laid.
 On 19 October 2006 it was announced that the venue was now set to open in early 2007 after the dispute between the Football Association and Multiplex had finally been settled.
 WNSL was expected to pay around £36m to Multiplex, on top of the amount of the original fixed-price contract.
 The total cost of the project (including local transport infrastructure redevelopment and the cost of financing) was estimated to be £1 billion.

 For the new stadium the level of the pitch was lowered.
 During excavation of the new playing field, mechanical diggers unearthed a buried obstruction: the concrete foundations of Watkin's Tower, a failed attempt to construct a rival to the Eiffel Tower in London.
 Only the base of the tower was ever built before being abandoned and demolished in 1907; the site was later used as the location for the first Wembley Stadium.

 Handover and opening

 The new stadium was completed and handed over to the FA on 9 March 2007.
 The official Wembley Stadium website had announced that the stadium would be open for public viewing for local residents of Brent on 3 March 2007, however this was delayed by two weeks and instead happened on 17 March.

 While the stadium had hosted football matches since the handover in March, the stadium was officially opened on Saturday 19 May, with the staging of the 2007 FA Cup Final.
 Eight days before that on Friday 11 May, the statue of Bobby Moore had been unveiled by his former England team-mate Sir Bobby Charlton outside the stadium entrance, as the "finishing touch" to the completion of the stadium.
-The twice life-size bronze statue, sculpted by Philip Jackson, depicts England's 1966 World Cup winning captain Bobby Moore, looking down Wembley Way.
+The twice life-size bronze statue, sculpted by Philip Jackson, depicts England's 1966 World Cup winning captain Bobby Moore, looking down Olympic Way.